sarahciston/codingcare/posts/guide.md

 ### Critical breaking

+If something exists, ask how it does.
+Ask if it should.
+Reverse engineer it.
+Run it backward.
+Learn from others' tutorials.
+Combine them.
+Modify them liberally.
+Pull from everywhere and remix wildly.
+Cite generously.

 This is part of what we mean by scrappy — thoughtfully or playfully experimenting with the properties and limits of your materials, whether those materials are strings of wool or strings of code.
 This kind of "breaking" things is an essential artistic practice, and it looks different in every situation.
 It can range from off-the-cuff experimentation – "What happens if I push this?" — to full-fledged tactical media artworks that operate by digital civil disobedience – like the collective Electronic Disturbance Theater, which created tools to shut down government websites by pinging them repeatedly (called "distributed denial of service").[cite]
 For my past projects, this has ranged from diving into technology spaces I dislike (Reddit forums), tinkering with combining wildly different APIs[^api], and putting poetry into machine learning systems meant for corporate use.

 Critically breaking things helps us understand how they work (or don't work) from inside.
 It lets us understand some of the why behind their operations, the decisions that went into making them.
 Who are they made for?
 And with what goals?
 Who are they not made for and who do they not serve?
 It helps us think about how we might make them differently.
-I break stuff to see if its not-working can create some poetry, some community, some other way to engage with value than its original commercial purpose.
+I break stuff to see if its not-working can create some poetry, some community, some other way to engage with value than its original (likely capitalist) purpose. [^htmlEnergy][XXX]

 Maybe all this tinkering doesn't feel "important" or "relevant" enough?
 Don't worry about that yet.
-It's a transferrable, lifelong skill:
+Tinkering is a transferrable, lifelong skill:

 >"If you can teach students how to break one part critically, then they can go off and break other parts on their own in their career.
 >>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab

+<div class="play-along" markdown="1">

+### PLAY ALONG: Break this code

 One of the best ways to get started with learning a new aspect of programming is to take someone else's example code and learn how it's working by changing things — just little things to start.
 What happens if I make this a different color or run it at a different speed?
 How does it show up on screen?
 Then break big things — use it for different purposes, combine it with other code.

-<div class="play-along" markdown="1">

-### PLAY ALONG: Break this code

 Find some example code for a website you like by right clicking on any part of it in your web browser and hitting `Inspect`.
 You should see some windows appear that show the HTML and CSS source code for the site, where you can temporarily and without fear modify the site as you wish.
 Give yourself a fun mini challenge.